vottunio/zealygo/README.md

-# zealygo
+# zealy-sdk-vottun
-go dependency for zealy in go
+An SDK in go for Zealy integration